by ANNA AND THE INDYMEDIA COLLECTIVE

 On the east side of Alvarado I was confronted with another police action.
 There was a knot of people who didn’t seem to be doing anything standing on the green medium by the sidewalk, with another knot of cops standing in front of them in the street, and then suddenly there was a rush of motorcycle cops and patrol cars with sirens blaring, and then what seemed to be a small army of cops running up in perfect military formation, all converging on this knot of people standing on the grass.
 Then I saw a young guy holding an American flag up in the air stand up on a bench and hold a pose, (American and Mexican flags were a big theme of the day), and another guy lift both arms up in a proud and defiant victory salute.
 Then somebody threw a soda bottle into the street where it smashed with a rush of orange soda, and all hell broke loose for a second.
 More patrol cars came rushing around the corner with their sirens screaming, and a rush of officers on foot came storming out from behind the subway structure and ran through the crowd standing on the sidewalk, and across the street.
 Now there were literally hundreds of LAPD cops milling around in the street mostly looking bored, with this knot of people in front of them; the young guy still standing up on something with the flag in his hand looking like a male statue of liberty symbol.

+I saw someone I knew standing there, and I asked her if she had been there for a while, and if she had any idea what was going on.
 “Yeah,” she said, “The kids were dancing and drumming in the street when the cops just charged them.
 There was no warning,” she said, “they didn’t need to do it like that.
 Everybody was cool.”

 So there it was.
 The cops were acting in a completely inappropriate way, and it looked like they were really trying to create problems.